Geeks in Phoenix

 The Gravis Gamepad Pro icon inside of Windows 10 Devices and Printers

-Now when you start talking about disassembling and reassembling any piece of electronics, always remember to never work on anything that is plugged in (energized).
+Now, when you start talking about disassembling and reassembling any piece of electronics, always remember never to work on anything that is plugged in (energized).
 Always disconnect the device from any connection and de-energize it before working on it.
 Never work on a device that is connected and energized!

 The teardown will be simple, and I'll only need a Philips head screwdriver (Ph.1), a couple of brushes, some cleaning solution, paper towels, and some compressed air.
 Tweezers or needle-nose pliers may also come in handy but are not required.